bertie-wheen/dsa-2024-5/src/main/java/dsa/lab10/README.md

 There are a few methods for you to implement:

+* `contains(vertex)` is self-explanatory.
+* `contains(edge)`: return whether `edge` is stored in this graph or not.
+For this, you'll have to use `this.adjacencyLists`, which supports all the methods of the `Map` interface, see `lab04\base`: first find the appropriate adjacency list (which is a dynamic sequence of edges) that stands a chance of containing `edge`, and then check if that list contains it, using the method `contains` provided by the Dynamic Sequence interface.
+* `degree(vertex)`: return the outgoing degree of `vertex` (see the lecture slides if you can't remember what that is).
+Again use `this.adjacencyLists` and its supported methods; you should only require one line of code.
 * `edge(source, target)`: return, if it's stored in this graph, the edge from `source` to `target`.
-You'll have to use `this.adjacencyList`, which supports all the methods of the `Map` interface, see `lab04\base`: first find the appropriate adjacency list (which is a dynamic sequence of edges) that stands a chance of containing an edge from `source` to `target`, and then linearly search for such an edge in it, using the methods of the `DynamicSequence` interface, see `lab02\base`.
+Again you'll have to use `this.adjacencyLists`, which supports all the methods of the `Map` interface: first find the appropriate adjacency list (which is a dynamic sequence of edges) that stands a chance of containing an edge from `source` to `target`, and then linearly search for such an edge in it, using the methods of the `DynamicSequence` interface, see `lab02\base`.
 Consider that our adjacency lists are not stored in a sorted order, given that our vertices are not necessarily comparable.
-* `degree(vertex)`: return the outgoing degree of `vertex` (see the lecture slides if you can't remember what that is).
-Again use `this.adjacencyList` and its supported methods; you should only require one line of code.
-* `contains(vertex)` and `contains(edge)` are self-explanatory.

 As usual, you can `Run Lab 10 tests`, but always make sure to compare your work with our solutions, to double check whether you implemented your methods with